intento/intento-api/README.md

 We use the token-based authentication.
 Each request to intento API should pass an access key in header `apikey` as demonstrated in the examples below.

-For each account, we provide two keys, a real key and a sandbox one.
-Requests performed with the real key are actually fulfilled via third-party services and billed towards your account.
-Usage limits for real keys are governed by the subscription tier you have.
-Requests performed with the sandbox key are intended for testing purposes and return some sample responses.
-Usage limits for sandbox keys are quite low, let us know if anything is wrong with that.
+For each account, we provide one production key by default.
+Requests performed with the production key are actually fulfilled via third-party services and billed towards your account.
+Usage limits for production keys are governed by the subscription tier you have.
+Additional production keys can be created upon request.

 ## Usage limits